-During the year under review the Company has issued 4774327 Equity Shares of Rs.10/- each to various investors on a preferential basis by way of conversion of warrants.
-As of March 31 2015 the outstanding issued and paid-up equity shares stood at29999840.
+During the year under review the Company has not issued any Equity Shares andtherefore the Issued Subscribed and Paid-up Equity Share Capital of your Company standsunchanged.
+As of 31st March 2017 the issued and paid-up equity shares stoodat 29999840.

 The Company has not transferred any amount to the General Reserves.

 Term Loan and Working Capital:

-Standalone Basis: As of March 31 2015 the Company had total debt of Rs.458.69 mn Cash and Cash Equivalents were Rs.
+Standalone Basis: As of 31st March 2017 the Company had total debt of Rs.458.69 mn Cash and Cash Equivalents were Rs.
 2.08 mn resulting in Net Debt of Rs.
 456.61mn.
 Total Debt consists of Rs.
-49.4 mn of Long Term loans and Rs.
+84.20 mn of Long Term loans and Rs.
 374.48 mn of WorkingCapital loans inclusive of current portion of long term loans maturing within 12 months ofthe Balance Sheet date.
-As of 31st March 2017 your Company had leverageprofile with Total Debt / Net Worthratio of 0.14x and Net Debt / EBITDA of 1.58x.
+As of 31st March 2017 your Company had leverageprofile with Total Debt / Net Worth ratio of 0.6x and Net Debt / EBITDA of (3.40 x).

-Consolidated Basis: As of March 31 2015 the Company had total debt ofRs.
+Consolidated Basis: As of 31st March 2017 the Company had total debt ofRs.
 458.68 mn Cash and Cash Equivalents were Rs.
-14.6 mn resulting in Net Debt of Rs.456.61 mn.
+2.08 mn resulting in Net Debt of Rs.456.61 mn.
 Total Debt consists of Rs.
-72.56 mn of Long Term loans and Rs.
-384.06 mn of Working Capitalloans inclusive of current portion of long term loans maturing within 12 months of thebalance sheet date and Interest accrued but not due on borrowings & security deposit.
+84.20mn of Long Term loans and Rs.374.48 mn ofWorking Capital loans inclusive of current portion of long term loans maturing within 12months of the balance sheet date.

 The Company continues to focus on judicious working capital management.
 Key workingcapital parameters were kept under strict check through continuous monitoring during theyear.
 Camson also deploys a robust cash management system to ensure timely servicing ofits liquidity obligations.

-During the year under review your Company has neither invited nor accepted any fixeddeposits from the public within the meaning ofSection 73 of the Companies Act 2013 read with the Companies (acceptance of Deposits)Rules 2014.
+During the year under review your Company neither invited nor accepted any fixeddeposits from the public and as such no amount on account of principal or interest onpublic deposits was outstanding as on the date of the balance sheet within the meaning ofSection 73 of the Companies Act 2013 read with the Companies (acceptance of Deposits)Rules 2014.

 Particulars of Loans Guarantees or Investments:

-Members holding shares in physical form are requested to consider converting theirholdings to dematerialized form to facilitate trading of their shares and eliminate risksassociated with physical shares.
-Members can contact the Company s Share Registrars andTransfer Agents for assistance in this regard.
+Members holding shares in physical form are requested to consider converting theirholdings to dematerialized form to facilitate trading of their Shares and eliminate risksassociated with physical Shares.
+Members can contact the Company's Share Registrars andTransfer Agents for assistance in this regard.

 Internal Control Systems and their Adequacy:

 The Audit Committee of the Board of Directors actively reviews the adequacy andeffectiveness of the internal control system and makes suggestions to strengthen the same.The Internal Auditor monitors and evaluates the efficacy and adequacy of Internal Controlsystem in the Company its compliance with operating systems accounting procedures andpolicies at all locations of the Company.
 Based on the report of Internal Audit functionprocess owners undertake corrective actions in their respective areas and therebystrengthen the controls.
 Significant audit observations and recommendations along withcorrective actions thereon are presented to the Audit Committee of the Board.
-The Companyhas adopted Standard Operating Procedures (SOP) and delegated roles and responsibilitiesto various Department heads for effective implementation of the same.
-This is to ensure thatthe Company conducts its business with highest standards of statutory legal andregulatory compliance.
+The Companyhas adopted Standard Operating Procedures (SOP) and delegated roles and responsibilitiesto various Department heads for effective implementation of the same for furtherstrengthening the Internal Control Systems.

 Corporate Social Responsibility (CSR):

-Your Company believes that Energy Conservation is an important parameter that indicateshow efficiently a company can conduct its operations.
+Your Company believes that Energy Conservation is an important parameter that indicateshow efficiently a Company can conduct its operations.
 We strongly believe in the socialwelfare and environmental well-being.
 We always strive to put our best foot forward toreduce the harmful emissions and are truly committed towards building an environmentfriendly organization.

 The Company ensures that the manufacturing operations are conducted in the mannerwhereby optimum utilization and maximum possible savings of energy is achieved.
 The natureof our manufacturing process is such that it does not have a significant ecologicalfootprint and therefore for the year no specific investments were required to be made infurther reducing the energy consumption.
 As the impact of measures taken for conservationand optimum utilization of energy are not quantitative its impact on cost cannot bestated accurately.

 The in-house developed Proprietary Technology Platform' and research facilitiesare augmented with latest operating systems a large library of microbes & microbialcultures and scientific testing tools.
 Your Company places significant emphasis oncreating and managing the Intellectual Property in the areas of biocides inputs watersoluble natural fertilizers and hybrid seeds.
 Additionally the Company continues toidentify and develop new technology in order to meet the expected future requirements.